vtman/PerFSeeB/README.md

 	<tr><th><tt>0000001</tt></th><th><tt>1001011</tt></th><th><tt>1001011</tt></th><th><tt>1001011</tt></th><th><tt>10010111</tt></th></tr>
 </table>

 To validate the seed we need to choose any m arbitrary columns.
-For those columns there should be a row where all these columns have 0-elements.
+For those columns, there should be a row where all these columns have 0-elements.
 Therefore if choose columns within the second "big" column (of 7 standard columns), then the validation procedure should be true for it.
 All other columns outside this "big"  column either have identical columns within the "big" one or have more 0-elements than corresponding columns within the "big" one.
-Therefore we only need to check the "big" column, which is made by cyclic shift operation.
+Therefore we only need to check the "big" column, which is made by the cyclic shift operation.
 <table>
 	<tr><th><tt>1100101</tt></th></tr>
 	<tr><th><tt>1110010</tt></th></tr>